zxymark221/research_habits/tools_and_habbits.md

 ## Tools
 - __Git__

-  Always backup your code to the extend that you can afford to the loss of your unsaved work.
+  Always backup your code to the extend that you can afford to the loss of your unsaved work.:

   Git is a `version control` tool for managing your code repository.